 23 Espnshd-Dgwd Ter.

-12 Responses to “Addressing Envelopes”
+12 thoughts on “Addressing Envelopes”

 I live in the UK and I have never heard of this being an issue.
 You just put the name of the building after the addressee.
 My parents, for example, live in a Scottish croft*.
 They don’t even have a street Their address is:

 *Technically the word croft refers to a parcel of land.
 Any dwelling thereupon is a “crofthouse”, sometimes spelled as separate words.
 My usage above is informal but ubiquitous in Scotland.